 The following documents have been created as a resource for classroom teachers, math interventionists, and special educators who are creating learning opportunities for their students to achieve the concepts targeted by the HLCs.
 These learning progressions are specific to the grade level All Learners Network HLCs.
 They do not attempt to include all of the concepts that students are introduced to and practice at individual grade levels.
-We would encourage teachers to investigate the Common Core State Standards for Mathematics, Achieve the Core’s Coherence maps, among many other available resources to find learning progressions for all the grade level standards.
+We would encourage teachers to investigate the Common Core State Standards for Mathematics, Common Core Standards for Mathematical Practices, and Achieve and the Core’s Coherence maps, among many other available resources to find learning progressions for all the grade level standards.

 The HLC Learning Progressions identify developing stages along a continuum of concepts, models and skills that lead toward student understanding and application of the HLC.
 Teachers can intentionally plan lessons based on where a student or students can be placed on the learning progression to help him or her move forward in their learning.
 These learning progressions are not meant to be used as a checklist.
 They should be used as reference points to highlight students’ progress toward conceptual understanding of grade level mathematics.